libetl/domaindrivendesign-ktlint-rules/README.md

      * running the risk of becoming too difficult to read.
      *
      * The domain service can have several public methods, however we strongly
-     * recommend that all those methods are semantically relating to the same
+     * recommend to make all those methods semantically related to the same
      * use case
      */
     @Service